LAST REVIEWED Dec 18 2020 10 MIN READ

 Your employer-sponsored 401(k) is a great tool to get started!
 Through your 401(k), you’ll have access to a variety of investments.

-1. Choosing investments
+Choosing investments

 If you have access to a 401(k) through your employer, you can automatically contribute a portion of your paycheck to your account.
-You will need to select investments aligned with your goals and risk tolerance (a process often referred to as asset allocation).
+You will need to select investments aligned with your goals and risk tolerance (a process often referred to as choosing an asset allocation).

-1. How does Human Interest help me select a portfolio?
+How does Human Interest help me select a portfolio?

 Just like saving is a habit that can get easier with practice, investing is, too.
 Since you’re investing using your 401(k), you’ll need to figure out how much money you want to put in during a year and how to break that up across each paycheck.
-Read more in our Guide: What is a 401(k) and how does it work?
+Read more in our guide: What is a 401(k) and how does it work?

-Even though the market (and therefore your 401(k) balance) may go down some days, it’s more important to focus on how the market is doing over a 10-year period.
-While it may be tempting to try to sell investments when they lose value (or when you think they’re going to lose value), it’s nearly impossible to do this successfully even for expert investors.
-Timing the market, also called performance chasing, has been less successful to date vs. simply holding investments in the market for the long term.
-Just remember: focus on time in the market, not timing the market.
+Even though the market (and therefore your 401(k) balance) may go down some days, it’s more important to focus on how the market is doing over a longer period.
+While it may be tempting to try to sell investments when they lose value (or when you think they’re going to lose value), it’s nearly impossible to do this successfully even for experienced investors.

 Is investing for people like me?

-52% of households in the U.S. - 65 million of them - own stocks, the majority through a 401(k).
-Data from Pew, in the chart below, show that investing is still more common today among certain demographic groups (white and affluent households).
+61% of households in the U.S. own stocks, the majority through a 401(k).
+Data from Gallup, in the chart below, show that investing is still more common today among certain demographic groups (white and affluent households).
 However, when given the chance to invest through a work-based retirement plan, people invest regardless of their income.
-Employees who earn between $30,000 and $60,000 per year are putting away roughly 6% of their earnings into a 401(k).
-Those who earn between $200,000 and $210,000 are investing closer to 8%.

 Women and investing